sentenial/developer-docs/pages/prodNuapay/np_ctcollectionoverview.md

 folder: prodNuapay
 ---

-Credit Transfer (CT) collections are batches of CT payments that may bee initiated via a single REST request.
+Credit Transfer (CT) collections are batches of CT payments that may be initiated via a single REST request.

 * You can create and manage collections of credit transfer (CT) payments using the dedicated API endpoints.
 See the [CT Collection API](np_ctcreatecoll.html).
 * These endpoints allow you to submit multiple CT payments in a single request, track the progress of the entire collection, and retrieve details about individual CTs within the collection.